dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 ## Stretch shapes

-`Shape` objects have an `Aspect` property, of type `Stretch`.
-This property determines how a `Shape` object's contents is stretched to fill the `Shape` object's layout space.
-A `Shape` object's layout space is the amount of space the `Shape` is allocated by the .NET MAUI layout system, because of either an explicit `WidthRequest` and `HeightRequest` setting or because of its `HorizontalOptions` and `VerticalOptions` settings.
+<xref:Microsoft.Maui.Controls.Shapes.Shape> objects have an `Aspect` property, of type `Stretch`.
+This property determines how a <xref:Microsoft.Maui.Controls.Shapes.Shape> object's contents is stretched to fill the <xref:Microsoft.Maui.Controls.Shapes.Shape> object's layout space.
+A <xref:Microsoft.Maui.Controls.Shapes.Shape> object's layout space is the amount of space the <xref:Microsoft.Maui.Controls.Shapes.Shape> is allocated by the .NET MAUI layout system, because of either an explicit `WidthRequest` and `HeightRequest` setting or because of its `HorizontalOptions` and `VerticalOptions` settings.

 The `Stretch` enumeration defines the following members: